james-stevens/universal-web-forwarding/README.md

 1. For records of type `URI` the fields `priority` and `weight` are not (yet) implemented.

-2. Where only one URL is given an HTTP 301 Redirect is given.
-Where more than one URL is given one URL is picked at random and an HTTP 302 Redirect is given.
+2. Where only one URL is given an `HTTP 301 Redirect` is given.
+Where more than one URL is given one URL is picked at random and an `HTTP 302 Redirect` is given.

-3. Becuase you can't have different IP addresses for different protocols, pointing a hostname to a UWR node means the hostname can **only** be used for UWR.
+3. Becuase you can't have different IP addresses for different protocols, pointing a hostname to a UWR node means that hostname can **only** be used for UWR.
 For example, HTTPS will still resolve to the UWR's IP Address, but will not work.

 4. UWR does **NOT** support HTTPS, for lots of reasons.
-In fact it **ONLY** support HTTP, nothing else.
+In fact UWR **ONLY** supports HTTP, nothing else.

 5. UWR **will** support non-ICANN domain naming system, but ONLY if **BOTH** the client and UWR node(s) can resolve the non-ICANN domain names.